 A student with an undeclared major may only have general education courses certified with VA for payment until a major is declared with JMU.
 A student can only be undeclared with VA for two semesters.
 After two semesters, VA will not pay until a major is declared.

 We are required to report the actual dates a student is enrolled in a course.
-If a student completing an internship, we need the actual dates of the internship.
-If a student is participating in a studying abroad program, we need the dates of when classes are in session for the program, excluding travel and orientation days.
+If a student is completing an internship, we need the actual dates of the internship.
+If a student is participating in a study abroad program, we need the dates of when classes are in session for the program, excluding travel and orientation days.
 Please see “Study Abroad” for more information.